harryob/od-compiler-bot/README.md

 ## Development

-Setup the python environment with `poetry install`, activate the environment with `poetry shell`, install the pre-commit hooks with `pre-commit install`
+Setup the python environment with `poetry install`, activate the environment with `poetry shell`, install the pre-commit hooks with `pre-commit install`.